 This article analyses the top 10 cryptocurrencies by market capitalisation.
-Beginning with the largest, they are Bitcoin, Ethereum, Ripple, Bitcoin Cash, EOS, Stellar Lumens, Litecoin, Cardano, IOTA and Tether.
-The total value of the top 10 cryptocurrencies (as of 1st August 2018) is $227.96bn.
-This is an increase of $4.34bn compared to the previous month (3rd July).
-However, this is still a dramatic fall of $53bn since June where the total value stood at the $281bn mark.
+Beginning with the largest, they are Bitcoin, Ethereum, Ripple, Bitcoin Cash, EOS, Stellar Lumens, Litecoin, Tether, Cardano, and Monero.
+The total value of the top 10 cryptocurrencies (as of 3rd September 2018) is $200.79bn.
+This is a drop of $27bn compared to the previous month (August).
+This is a dramatic fall of $80bn since June where the total value stood at the $281bn mark.

 How many cryptocurrencies are there?

 The top cryptocurrencies list is showing relative positions rather than changes in market capitalisation.
 So, when we say “Bitcoin $x billion – no change” we are saying the Bitcoin relative ranking in the number one spot is unchanged, irrespective of changes to its market capitalisation.

 Top 10 cryptocurrencies and their market capitalisation